 Buckingham Palace

 After breakfast, take the four-hour Black Cab Tour of London.
 Visit approximately six points of interest or more if you request an extended tour.
-Start at the grand, gothic Westminster Abbey, a part of British history for nearly 1,000 years.
-Then, visit the Houses of Parliament, the official the Palace of Westminster—this imposing building is the home of UK democracy.
-Make sure to also see Big Ben, the world-famous Palace of Westminster clock, whose great bell is nicknamed Big Ben.
-A stop at Buckingham Palace invites you to the British Monarchy's working headquarters and Queen Elizabeth II's home.
+Start at the grand, Gothic Westminster Abbey, a part of British history for nearly 1,000 years.
+Then, visit the Houses of Parliament, officially called the Palace of Westminster.
+Make sure to also see Big Ben, the world-famous Palace of Westminster clock.
+A stop at Buckingham Palace invites you to the headquarters of the British Monarchy.

 Then, go to Trafalgar Square to see Nelson's Column, the famous lions, and a site that has been important since the 13th century, followed by a stop at St Paul's Cathedral, which sits atop Ludgate Hill and is a beautiful Grade I-listed building.
 Lastly, visit the Tower of London, a historic palace and fortress with a chilling past, now housing the Crown Jewels.